Floor Care and Cleaning

 How to Prevent Damage to your Laminate Floors

-To prevent damage, never walk on the floor in spiked shoes or heels.
+To prevent damage, it's encouraged to not walk on the floor in spiked shoes or heels.
 Place doormats at every entrance to keep sand, dirt, and grit from scratching your floor.
 And lastly, do not use soap, detergent based cleaners, wax-based products, any type of polish, or a steam cleaner.

 Check out our hard surface floor care guide for more floor cleaning tips!

 There’s no doubt that when it comes to flooring, luxury vinyl tile is a preferred choice.
-Luxury vinyl tile is water resistant and durable, making it incredibly easy to maintain.
+Luxury vinyl is waterproof and durable, making it incredibly easy to maintain.
 Continue reading for tips on how to keep your vinyl looking shiny and brand new.

 How Do You Remove Stains From Vinyl Flooring?

-Thanks to the overall stain resistance capabilities of luxury vinyl tile, most spills and stains will wipe up quickly with a clean white cloth.
+Thanks to the overall stain resistance capabilities of luxury vinyl, most spills and stains will wipe up quickly with a clean white cloth.
 When wiping up stains, turn the cloth frequently to prevent spreading the stain.
 Make sure to rinse with clean water and allow the area to dry.

 How Do You Make Vinyl Floors Shiny Again?